-Life, as we know it, with all the technology in today’s society and economy, wouldn’t be possible without APIs.
-This fact is even more fascinating since most people worldwide don’t even know of APIs.
+There’s no modern life without APIs.
+And still, many people worldwide don’t even know of APIs.
 As a quick reminder, API stands for “Application Programming Interface” roughly acts as an access point that lets two (or more) applications or systems communicate with each other.
 If you want a way more proper introduction, make sure to check out our previous article here.

 APIs optimize and increase efficiency wherever they are used: logging in to your social media accounts, applying various automated payment methods on online stores, and finding the cheapest flight on booking sites.
 However, you always have to keep in mind that the API is not a system that communicates with the user but an access point for applications to communicate directly with each other.
 To make it easier for you to understand, here are five use cases to show what APIs do and how they specifically work in those examples.

 For e-commerce, there’s not just one API but, in fact, various ones that do different things.
 For example, some APIs are made for the user to create a more comfortable shopping experience.
 Other APIs are for the stores themselves to increase the efficiency of the ordering process.

 A product information API pulls all the information (images, price, size, IDs, available amount, etc.) about a specific product from the database of all products in the store.